skip to content

 • interview feedback, results of aptitude tests and assessments of your suitability for the role, where applicable

-For referencing and pre-employment screening purposes we collect the following information:
+For referencing and pre-employment screening purposes, we collect the following information:

-• references from past employers (including regulatory references if required for your role)
+• references from past employers (including regulatory references if required for your role);

-• immigration status, nationality and citizenship and copies of right to work documentation
+• immigration status, nationality and citizenship and copies of right to work documentation;

-• academic qualifications checks
+• academic qualifications checks.

 We use information about potential candidates for employment or services contracts with the relevant FNZ Group entity to assess suitability for roles and opportunities that we have available.

 We collect certain personal information from recruitment candidates, on a voluntary basis, for the purpose of monitoring and promoting diversity and inclusion within our business.
 Individuals may choose to provide information such as their socio-economic background, military service, gender identity, ethnicity, disabilities, and/or sexual orientation.
-There are no consequences for the individual of choosing not to provide us with any diversity data.
+There are no consequences for the individual choosing not to provide us with any diversity data.

-We use this data to understand the diversity of our organisation and promote fairness and equality; to benchmark our progress; and to demonstrate to internal and external stakeholders that we are a diverse organisation with an inclusive culture.
+We use this data to understand the diversity of our organization and promote fairness and equality; to benchmark our progress; and to demonstrate to internal and external stakeholders that we are a diverse organization with an inclusive culture.
 Diversity data is only used at an aggregate level which does not identify individuals.
 Your individual data is held securely on our HR system and is not shared with any third party, except the system provider for service and support purposes.

 If you submit an application through the FNZ website recruitment portal, FNZ Group Technologies Limited, as operator of the website, will pass the application to the appropriate FNZ Group employer entity for the role you have applied for.
 That FNZ entity will be the controller of your information, as potential employer entity, and will be responsible for the selection and recruitment process.